Inference from Selectively Disclosed Data

 \end{assumption}

-That is, a sender can drop an arbitrary set of observations from their data, and then show the remaining ones to the receiver.
-The message space $\mathcal{M}_N$ includes all sets of at most $N$ draws from $D$, and $\mathcal{T}_N \subseteq \mathcal{M}_N$.
+That is, a sender can drop an arbitrary mass of observations from their data, and then show the remaining ones to the receiver.
+By dropping observations, they can arbitrarily alter the relative frequencies of each outcome in the submitted dataset in order to imitate any distribution.
+However, this is costly in that it reduces the size of the submitted dataset, which is observable.

+We have that $\mathcal{M} \supset \mathcal{T}$: the message space contains the set of all possible complete datasets, but also a $D$-dimensional set of other datasets that could be disclosed to the receiver after excluding part of their dataset.
+For any set of messages $M$, define the upper set $U(M)$ to be the set of types that can send a message in $M$, and for any set of types $T$, define the lower set $L(T)$ as the set of messages that some $t \in T$ can send.